section-engineering-education/engineering-education/articles/what-is-an-abi/index.md

 I made a lot more "interactive" examples [here](https://repl.it/@ZackJorquera/c-calling-conventions).

 Now, it should go without saying that, just like for structs, Rust does this a little differently.
-Because this article is getting a little long I won't go over it in depth (also Rust currently doesn't have a stable ABI so everything is subject to change).
-Generally, everything is the same with exception to aggregates.
+Because this article is getting a little long I won't go over it in depth.

+Also a little side-note, rust currently [doesn't have a stable ABI](https://github.com/rust-lang/rfcs/issues/600) so everything is subject to change (however not often).
+This, as far as rust is concerned, isn't necessarily a bad thing when it comes to writing production code as it really only means that using two different version of the rust compiler might result in backward compatibility issues.
+This in practice will never happen because [cargo](https://doc.rust-lang.org/cargo/) will compile all your dependencies for you together.

+Generally, everything is the same with exception to Aggregate type-kinds.
 [Experimentally](https://repl.it/@ZackJorquera/rust-calling-conventions) I have found that, like C, Rust will use at most 2 eight-byte registers for an aggregate.
 However, it will only put one field into each register.
 So even if two 32 bit value could fit into one register they will be split up.
+And of corse the type-kind of the field will be used to determine how it is passed to the callee.

 Note that, like for struct, you can tell Rust to conform to C's ABI's calling convention by prepending `extern "C"` to the function.
 If you want to play around with Rust's calling conventions I also made an "interactive" example [here](https://repl.it/@ZackJorquera/rust-calling-conventions).